Donald Trump: Is This the Most Dangerous Man In America?

 - continues to routinely engage in Twitter rants unbecoming of even the meanest middle school bully.

-But here we are.
-This is really happening.
+But we knew all this, and yet here we are.
+People wanted change, and they have it.
 Now Trump, elevated as the Republican candidate and now elected President, gives life to the old adage, "Be careful what you ask for because you just might get it."

 I love the poorly educated.— Donald J. Trump